Josh Lowe Preview, Player Props: Rays vs. Guardians

-The Tampa Bay Rays, including Josh Lowe (.447 on-base percentage in past 10 games, 119 points above season-long percentage), take on starting pitcher Cal Quantrill and the Cleveland Guardians at Progressive Field, Friday at 7:10 PM ET.
+The Tampa Bay Rays, including Josh Lowe (.400 on-base percentage in past 10 games, 72 points above season-long percentage), take on starter Xzavion Curry and the Cleveland Guardians at Progressive Field, Sunday at 4:10 PM ET.

-He reached base in his only plate appearance in his most recent appearance against the Marlins.
+In his last game he had a one-hit showing (1-for-2) against the Guardians.

 Josh Lowe Game Info & Props vs. the Guardians